 Other factors for consideration in assessing energy systems in the USVI include reliability, performance, and economic pressures.
 WAPA's generation capacity is comprised of older infrastructure much of which is past its original useful life and as result has led to vulnerabilities and interruptions of service.
+These interruptions can have far-reaching effects especially on the Low- to Moderate-population.
+They are particularly vulnerable because they generally do not own any form of emergency generation.
+This often leads to cascading ramifications such as loss of wages due to the inability to perform work during an outage, children/dependents losing valuable educational experiences and elderly homes unable to regulate household room temperature or refrigerator temperature for food and medicine.
 WAPA's financial constraints have also led their generation to suffer from a lack of appropriate maintenance which has resulted in a lack of reliability.
 WAPA's current generation portfolio on the island of St. Croix consists of three operational gas turbines that are owned outright and 18 Aggreko units that are leased at a very high monthly cost.
 It is important to note that the forced outage rate (FOR), which is the percentage of scheduled operating time that a unit is out of service due to unexpected failures, is very high on the WAPA-owned units, particularly when compared to that of the newer Aggreko units.
 This significantly impacts WAPA's ability to provide reliable power consistently.
 While WAPA has backup generators, they were not designed to run for extended periods to offset outages.
 It is also important to note that the Aggreko units have a net plant heat rate below 10.0 MMBTU/MWH while the WAPA-owned units are in the 15.0-16 MMBTU/MWH range.
 Heat rate is the measure of how efficient units are at converting fuel into energy.
 The lower the heat rate, the more efficient the plant.
 WAPA's current assets are very inefficient as compared to the Aggrekos and newer units currently available on the market.